[This post was originally published in January 2018, but we’ve since updated it with more info!]

 - Informational – Users want information about a topic or an answer to a question.
 Fact checking is a common example of an informational query.

 - Transactional – Users want to complete a transaction, whether it’s buying a product or booking a hotel.
-This definition of “transaction” does not only mean monetary purchases; transactions also include creating a Yahoo account and signing up for a free trial of Adobe Photoshop.
+Besides monetary purchases, transactions also include creating an account and signing up for a free trial of something.

 Understanding user intent can better shape your content in catering to user needs.
-Structuring and stylizing content accordingly enhances user experience, making for better quality.
+Structuring and stylizing content accordingly enhances user experience.

 A webpage could achieve its purpose and yet still be invisible in the internet world.
 This is where links come in.

 Search engines consider the number and quality of links to a website as indicators of its value and credibility.
 More quality links reflect positively on webpages, landing them in higher positions on SERPs.
-Consequently, to become a link magnet is to establish greater visibility.
+Consequently, becoming a link magnet will help establish greater visibility.

 There are many nuances when it comes to the science of attracting links, but simply put, if you want to reach link magnet status, you must:

 - Create fresh, original content.
 Can you think of a unique angle or a novel way of presenting your content?
 More people will link to it if your content stands out from its competitors.

 - Identify good link partners.
 These are sites that might link to yours based on subject relevance.
 Look for partners that link to your competition, or even consider linking to your competition, as Yahoo did.
 Strong link partnerships help to increase content exposure as well as the chances of receiving more links.

 - Avoid link farms.
 Link farms are clusters of websites that link to every other site within the cluster in spite of having unrelated content.
 This is a form of spam by which site owners try to enhance a page’s visibility.
 As to be expected, search engines penalize websites that partake in link farm practices.